Marcel-dev2009/-Portf.io/README.md

 ## About

-**[Client's Name]** is a [client's profession, e.g., web developer, graphic designer, etc.] with a passion for [briefly describe what they are passionate about in their field].
+**Mr.John Paul** is a [client's profession, e.g., web developer, graphic designer, etc.] with a passion for [briefly describe what they are passionate about in their field].
 With experience in [mention relevant experience or background], they aim to create innovative solutions and deliver exceptional results for their clients.

 ## Projects

-Here are some highlighted projects **[Client's Name]** has worked on:
+Here are some highlighted projects **Mr.John Paul** has worked on:

 1. **[Project Title 1]**
    - **Description:** Brief overview of the project.